Can you trust a retailer to fit your child’s car seat?May 12, 2017

-In my previous blog, I wrote about the risks of using an inappropriate car seat and the tragic case of Emma Hughes, a 3-year-old child who suffered serious brain and spinal injuries in a road accident.
+In my previous blog, I wrote about the risks of using an inappropriate car seat and the tragic case of Emma Hughes, a 3-year-old child who suffered serious brain injuries as well as sustaining severe spinal injuries in a road accident.
 Emma’s mother was sadly found partly responsible for Emma’s injuries because she placed Emma in a booster seat for which she was too young and not tall enough.

 In this blog, I discuss the risks of injury to children placed in an incorrectly fitted car seat, and how to ensure your child’s seat is fitted correctly.
 However, before I get on to that, it is worth mentioning that the law in relation to the use of booster seats has recently changed.

 Change in the law – booster seats

 New laws came into force on 1st March 2017 preventing the use of backless booster seats for children shorter than 125cm or weighing less than 22kg (previously children weighing just 15kg could use a backless booster seat).
 This change is due to concerns that booster seats are unsuitable for younger children because they are not as secure as a car seat and offer little protection in a crash.
 The difference a car seat can make as opposed to a booster seat is demonstrated in this video.

 Bizarrely, parents who already own an existing booster seat will not face any punishment for using a backless booster seat, as the new rules are directed at manufacturers and retailers.